Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 ## Landing

 Overall, the project was a success.
-As of writing this post, Qantas is still using this system to export 4 Ports spread across 3 accounts.
+As of writing this post, Airline is still using this system to export 4 Ports spread across 3 accounts.
 The trigger is set to execute the Lambda every hour on the half hour, 24/7 -- way better than having a manager trigger this manually.